hong223/trade-up/README.md

 ## 5.2 Technical Breadth of Outputs: ##

 We tried and used different tools in order to optimise our output
-- React for front end development
+- Angular5 for front end development
 - Mysql for database
 - Excel for mock-up for algorithms
 - Grails for back-end